-Games will not be compatible unless the Developer supports Stadia, Stadia is based on PC architecture so it will be unlikely that Game Developers don’t choose to adopt the new Platform, so far the most popular Games that have been announced for Stadia is Doom and Assassins Creed Odyssey - I’m sure when Google finally releases Stadia, the list of Games will grow.
+Games will not be compatible unless the Developer supports Stadia, Stadia is based on PC architecture so it will be unlikely that Game Developers don’t choose to adopt the new Platform, so far the most popular games that have been announced for Stadia are Doom and Assassins Creed Odyssey - I’m sure when Google finally releases Stadia, the list of Games will grow.

 Nvidia’s Geforce Now is a lot more established as they’ve been Beta testing their Service since 2017, Nvidia first released the Geforce now Beta for macOS and then on Windows and Shield TV shortly after in 2018.

 From the get-go, Nvidia seems to have the advantage.
 As they support more Games, you can play most of your PC games on Geforce now.
 If the game isn’t supported now, be sure that Nvidia will add support eventually.